You have a great welder.

 If you want your ramp to be around four foot in length.
 Instead of having two ramp sides 48 inches in length, you would have four ramp sides 28 inches in length.

 Double up on the front and back angle iron sections.
-Because you are going to need two fronts and two backs
+Because you’re going to need two fronts and two backs

-The hinges that sit in the middle of your ramp so that you can fold it up need to work in the opposite direction to the hinges attaching the ramp to the end of the trailer.
-You want these center hinges to only work in one direction. – Important!
+Because the hinges that sit in the middle of your ramp.
+You use to fold your ramp up in the opposite direction to the hinges attaching the ramp to the end of your trailer.

 Think about the action of folding.